Grahp/Website/pages/Onyx.md

 I have found a lot more synergies with Onyx Splitting, though I've largely forgotten them (whoops!).

-With Onyx splitting, you also don't need joiners, linkers, dedicated prefix and suffix outlines
+With Onyx splitting, you also don't need joiners, linkers, dedicated prefix and suffix outlines.
+It also makes squishing strokes down easier.